ChrstphrHll/npc_gen/students/Astinus Sythaeryn.md

 year: 4
 guild: Fiesn
 partyID: 37
+tags:
+- Human
+- Bard
+- Protection
+- 4th
+- Fiesn
 ---
 # Astinus Sythaeryn
 ---
 ### Description
 - 4th year Human Bard in Fiesn
-- straight dark red hair that's put up in a large bun, Amber eyes, and Brown skin
+- straight dark red hair that's put up in a large bun, Pale Blue eyes, and Brown skin
 - Is Thrifty and Aimless, and has Independence as their ideal

 ### Organizations